Back to All Events

 NOLS Wilderness Medicine curriculum encompasses a wide range of topics including long-term patient care, wound management, straightening angulated fractures, reducing dislocations, litter packaging and administering medications.
 You'll complete this course with the tools and confidence to manage patients in the backcountry for multiple days.

 The intensive 80+ hour curriculum is internationally recognised and supported by the Wilderness Medical Society.
 You'll be taught by dynamic educators who have practiced both wilderness and urban medicine.
 This course is ideal for all professionals operating in remote environments.
 CPR certification is included.
 The WFR course is pre-approved for 70 hours of EMT CEU’s by CECBEMS (see more info below).
+This course is also approved for FAWM credits by the WMS.

 For more information about NOLS Wilderness Medicine and our WFR courses, please visit: https://nols.edu/en/courses/courses/wilderness-first-responder-WFR/